DerGuru/The-Resonant/New Chapters/Part2/P2-11_Archive_Sabotage.md

 Because every day of training was a day closer to strength.

-One precise, careful, definitely-not-improvised step at a time.
+One precise, careful step at a time.